chenshuyan9632/webpack-2.x-by-sample/00 Intro/00 Boilerplate/README.md

 npm install babel-core --save-dev npm install babel-preset-env --save-dev
 ```

+> `Babel-core`是Babel编译器自身
+>
+> After Babel 6, the default transforms were removed; if you don't specify any plugins/presets it will just return the original source code.
+>
+> `babel-preset-env` automatically determines plugins and polyfills you need based on your supported environments

 - We need to install a "loader" (more on this in next modules) in order for
 webpack to be able to make use of `babel-core` transpiler.